madprops/gifmaker/README.md

 venv/bin/pip install -r requirements.txt
 ```

-Or simply run `install.sh` to create the virtual env and install the dependencies.
+Or simply run `scripts/install.sh` to create the virtual env and install the dependencies.

-There's a `test.sh` file that runs the program with some arguments to test if things are working properly.
+There's a `scripts/test.sh` file that runs the program with some arguments to test if things are working properly.

 ---